 In 2004, Rev. Debbie Wallace-Padgett was appointed senior pastor of St. Luke.

 The congregation of Aldersgate UMC merged with St. Luke in June 2009.

 In October 2010, the Life Center, which would hold several classrooms and a gym was dedicated.

-In July of 2012, Rev. Wallace-Padgett was elected a Bishop of the United Methodist Church and was assigned to the North Alabama Annual Conference.
+In July of 2012, senior pastor Rev. Wallace-Padgett was elected a Bishop of the United Methodist Church and was assigned to the North Alabama Annual Conference.

 In September of 2012, Rev. Mark B. Girard was appointed as the sixth senior pastor of St. Luke.